What We Do

 It takes the sustained efforts of many to create a more peaceful and just world.
 When our development and exchange programs end, we rely on our partners and alumni to carry forward what they’ve learned in their communities.
 We’ve seen some pretty amazing things happen when they do, from declining school dropout rates in one Mexican community to a growing interest in STEAM fields across Algeria.
 In 2019, we will:

 Continue to nurture our network of alumni: World Learning has seen the amazing things our alumni can do when they’re equipped with the right skills.
 That’s why we offer grants, further training opportunities, and a link to our global network to help them create change.
 Alumni from the WiSci Girls STEAM Camp hosted a series of women’s empowerment workshops in Ethiopia.
-The Walking the Walk on Combating Gender-Based Violence in Myanmar program offered training and small grants to alumni working to end gender-based violence.
 And, our Leaders Advancing Democracy (LEAD) Mongolia program has launched an alumni association, registered as an NGO, that we know will flourish in the coming year.

 Support our partners as they take ownership of our practices: It’s not just our alumni who learn from our programming.
 We share best practices with our partners and community stakeholders across the world so that they can continue to drive change.
 This is especially evident in our literacy work in Lebanon, where we have worked with the Ministry of Education to build their capacity to assess student performance.
 The ministry has taken ownership of that process and, in 2019, we’re working with them to develop a comprehensive strategy that will inform the design and implementation of a national system for student learning assessment.